John Stevens, Baron Stevens of Kirkwhelpington: Post-retirement

 After his retirement as Commissioner of Police of the Metropolis, on 6 April 2005 he was created a life peer as Baron Stevens of Kirkwhelpington, of Kirkwhelpington in the County of Northumberland.
 He headed a Metropolitan Police inquiry, Operation Paget, into the death of Diana, Princess of Wales, on 31 August 1997, which reported its findings in 2006.

-Lord Stevens was asked by the Conservatives, under David Cameron, to be their candidate for the London Mayoral elections.
+Lord Stevens of Kirkwhelpington was asked by the Conservatives, under David Cameron, to be their candidate for the London Mayoral elections.
 He declined this offer.